Azure-Samples/cargotracker-wls-aks/README.md

 ### Job: deploy-storage-account

-This job is to build Cargo Trakcer and deploy an Azure Storage Account with a container to store the application.
+This job is to build Cargo Tracker and deploy an Azure Storage Account with a container to store the application.

-* Build Cargo Trakcer
+* Build Cargo Tracker
   + Checkout cargotracker.
-Checkout Cargo Trakcer from this repository.
+Checkout Cargo Tracker from this repository.
   + Maven build web app.
-Build Cargo Trakcer with Maven.
+Build Cargo Tracker with Maven.
 The war file locates in `cargotracker/target/cargo-tracker.war`

 * Provision Storage Account and container
   + azure-login.
 Login Azure.